Protecting Your Personal Data and Money from Scammers

 by: Smith and Howard Wealth Management

-As a registered investment advisor, Smith & Howard Wealth Management helps our clients protect and grow their assets.
+As a registered investment advisor, Smith and Howard Wealth Management helps our clients protect and grow their assets.
 In the 21st Century, this includes protecting clients from Internet scams.

 We have a number of resources that we use to protect our clients’ personal information and money.
 One is our online portal available through our website, which allows us to store and share information securely.
 But perhaps the most important security tools are more old-fashioned: 1) Picking up the phone and 2) Knowing our clients.
 While this is important to us for many reasons, when it comes to internet scams, that personal knowledge and communication become critical.